Spleen Pancreas And Liver Question And Answers

 Peritoneal Cavity Subphrenic Spaces

-• They are six recesses/spaces in the peritoneal cavity
+• There are six recesses/spaces in the peritoneal cavity

-• Situated between diaphragm and the anterior part of liver
+• Situated between the diaphragm and the anterior part of the liver

-• Three spaces are on the right and three on the left
+• Three spaces are on the right and three are on the left

 • On each side: